thanek/nextcloud-dlna/README.md

 or, if used together with the official Nextcloud docker image using the docker-composer.
 See the [examples](./examples) directory. for more details about running nextcloud-dlna server in the docker container.

+While using docker, you can pass to the container the `NC_DOMAIN` and `NC_PORT` environment variables and force the container to check and wait for the nextcloud HTTP server to appear on the specified domain and port address.
-You can pass to the container other env variables that are listed below.
+You can also pass to the container other env variables that are listed below.

 Note that it would not work on Mac OS since docker is a Linux container and the `host` networking mode doesn't actually share the host's network interfaces.